dreamcatcher-tech/network/Inbox/2025-09-06 1357 tab management agent for the browser.md

 trigger any time a new tab opens, and do the crawl. provide then, a crawl based navigation view, which may graph leap across to other pages and other prior knowledge.

+this agent can then do extra things, like opening ports and whatever - making the browser remote controllable.